bbrajkov24/DogRaceBetting/README.md

 3.  **Start `PlayerClient`:**`
     * The Player Client will connect to the same SQLite database and allow you to interact with the simulation.

-## Data Persistence

-* **SQLite** is used for data persistence.
-* Player (wallet) data was transitioned from in-memory storage to the database to ensure synchronized access and persistence across both applications.
-* Note that all data (races, bets, and players) is cleared and reinitialized each time **`RaceManager`** starts.